n11software/.github/CONTRIBUTING.md

 # Contributing
-Thank you for taking the time to help us develop Hydra!
+Thank you for taking the time to help us develop N11 and its softwares!

-This document has set guidelines on contributing to Hydra (Hydra/Inferno/BOB).
+This document has set guidelines on contributing to our works (Hydra/neon/kaos).
 To submit or propose a change to this document, please open a Pull Request.

 ## Table of Contents
 [Styleguide](#Styleguide)